 2 – the 3rd string should be played on the second fret.

-1 – the 2nd string should be played on the first fret.
+1 – the 2nd string should be played on the second fret.

 0 – the 1st string should be played open.

-In other words, X02210 is short notation for the A minor chord in open position.
+We could change one number, to X02210 and we would instead have the short notation for the A minor chord in open position.

-So why use short notation and make people (before reading this confused).
-It can save a lot of time and also paper space on tabs when diagram above the tab lines can be left out.
-Especially if you play often an stumble upon chord, it’s very handy to write and down fast by a few numbers instead for start making a diagram.
+So why use short notation and make people?
+Because it can save a lot of time and also paper space on tabs when diagrams above the tab lines can be left out.
+Especially if you play much and stumble upon new chord, it's very handy to write them down fast by a few numbers instead for making a diagram.
 In addition, this knowledge helps you if you want to write your own tabs.

 See all articles about guitar.